ededejr/htp/readme.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell get         Make a GET request help        Help about any command ping        Repeatedly make GET requests time        Make and time a GET request
+  completion  Generate the autocompletion script for the specified shell get         Make a GET request head        Make a HEAD request help        Help about any command ping        Repeatedly make GET requests stress      Stress test an endpoint with GET requests time        Make and time a GET request

 Flags: